Digital

 Empowering PCPs in Dementia Prevention & Early Detection

-Dementia is a growing public health concern, with Alzheimer’s disease affecting nearly one in nine adults over 65 in the U.S..
+Alzheimer's and Dementia are a growing public health concern, with Alzheimer’s disease affecting nearly one in nine adults over 65 in the U.S..
 In primary care, the early signs of cognitive decline often present as mild cognitive impairment (MCI)—subtle but measurable deficits in memory, thinking, and decision-making.
 PCPs play a critical role in early identification, intervention, and risk reduction, helping patients optimize brain health before significant cognitive deterioration occurs.

 Genetics, Lifestyle, and Modifiable Risk Factors